Samuel Miles: Military career

+Born in Whitemarsh in what now is Montgomery County, Pennsylvania, Miles was one of seven children of James Miles (1705-1784) and Hannah Pugh (1715-1749).

+He enlisted in the military in Bethlehem, PA, at the age of 16 (serving from October 1755 through February 1756) in Isaac Wayne's company that was part of the Pennsylvania militia during the French and Indian War.
+The company had been formed with the intent for "Col. Dr.” Benjamin Franklin to command.
+However, Franklin decided against filling that role and was succeeded by Col. William Clapham who participated in the construction of several forts in Pennsylvania during the war.

-Born in what is now Montgomery County, Pennsylvania, Miles was the son of James Miles and Hannah Pugh.
-Miles enlisted in Isaac Wayne's company, part of the Pennsylvania militia during the French and Indian War.
-He was wounded at the Battle of Fort Ligonier, and later commanded the garrison at that fort.
-He was discharged and then reenlisted in Thomas Lloyd's company as a sergeant and was promoted to captain-lieutenant for the expedition to Fort Duquesne.
-He accepted a commission as captain in 1760 and commanded troops on Presque Isle, now Erie, Pennsylvania.
-After the war, he went into business as a wine merchant and married Catherine Wister, daughter of John Wister of Grumblethorpe, Philadelphia.
-He also entered politics, and was elected to the House of Assembly in 1772.
-He was an early advocate for American independence.
+Miles became a lieutenant at age 19 and was put in charge of the small garrison in Shippensburg, a settlement that straddled Cumberland and Franklin counties.
+He was named a captain shortly before he turned 20.
+He was wounded in the Battle of Fort Ligonier in today's Westmoreland County.
+Shortly afterward, he was appointed commander of the garrison there.
+He was discharged, but then reenlisted in Thomas Lloyd's company as a sergeant and was promoted to captain-lieutenant for the expedition to Fort Duquesne.
+He accepted a commission as captain in 1760 and commanded troops on Presque Isle (now Erie, Pennsylvania).

+After the war, Miles went into business as a wine merchant and, on February 16, 1761, married Catherine Wister (1742-1797), the Rev.John Gano officiating. daughter of John Wister of Grumblethorpe, Philadelphia.
+(Catherine had a congenital genetic disorder known as Waardenburg syndrome which, among other symptoms, causes heterochromia – different colored eyes.)
+Miles, an early advocate for American independence from England, quickly entered politics, and was elected to Pennsylvania's House of Assembly in 1772.

-In the early days of the American Revolution Miles raised a militia company.
+In the early days of the American Revolution, Miles raised a militia company.
 When the war began in earnest, he was made colonel of the Pennsylvania State Rifle Regiment, a state unit later adopted into the Continental Army.
+Before the Battle of Long Island on August 27, 1776, he received a letter from General George Washington seeking his assistance.
+That letter now is kept in the National Archives.]

-As a senior commander on the staff of General George Washington, he took part in the Battle of Long Island, but was captured by the British while commanding a holding action that allowed Washington and the bulk of his outnumbered troops to escape.
-Miles was released as part of a prisoner exchange in April 1778 that included British Lt.
-Col. Sir Archibald Campbell.
-While a prisoner, he had been promoted to brigadier general of Pennsylvania troops.
-As part of his release, he had pledged not to again take up arms, but that did not disqualify him from command and administrative efforts against the British.
-He became quartermaster for the State of Pennsylvania, serving under Timothy Pickering.
-In the summer of 1781 General Washington counted on General Miles to secure boat transport for the army as it made its way south from New York to Yorktown.
+As a senior member of Washington's command staff, Miles took part in that battle that took place on the western end of Long Island in present-day Brooklyn.
+When the tide of battle turned against the Americans, Miles commanded a holding action that allowed Washington and the bulk of his outnumbered troops to escape.
+Miles was captured by the British, but was released as part of a prisoner exchange for captured British Lt.
+Col. Archibald Campbell in April 1778.

+While a prisoner, Miles had been promoted to brigadier general of Pennsylvania troops, although for most of his adult life he used the title "colonel" because he declined the promotion.
+That's because as part of his release, he had pledged to the British that he would not again take up arms, but that pledge did not disqualify him from command and administrative efforts against them.
+So, he retained his title of colonel and became quartermaster for the State of Pennsylvania, serving under Timothy Pickering, who himself went on to serve in several high-ranking federal positions in the fledgling United States as well as in both houses of Congress.
+In the summer of 1781, General Washington counted on General Miles to secure boat transport for the army as it made its way south from New York to Yorktown.